2007 Bowman Scholars

 - Title: Remote Measurement of High Temperatures in the Presence of a Strong Magnetic Field

-- Advisor: Associate Professor Samara L. Firebaugh, Electrical Engineering Department
+- Advisors: Associate Professor Samara L. Firebaugh - Electrical Engineering Department , Associate Professor Andrew N. Smith - Mechanical Engineering Department

 Remote Measurement of High Temperatures in the Presence of a Strong Magnetic Field